Top 10 Japanese Candlestick Trading Patterns in 2024

 1. Spinning Tops

-A spinning top framed when a candlestick has a long wick both above and under a thin body.
-Therefore, the market had a broad trading range.
-However, little distinction between its open and close.
-Unlike maximum candlestick patterns, it doesn't generally make a difference if a spinning top that shaped on a red or green stick.
+A spinning top forms when a candlestick has a long wick both above and below a small body.
+This shows that the market had a wide trading range, but there wasn’t much difference between the opening and closing prices.
+Unlike many other candlestick patterns, it doesn’t really matter if the spinning top appears on a red or green candlestick.

 Japanese Candlestick Trading Patterns